Kernix13/beginner-git-commands/README.md

 git diff upstream/main
 ```

+> **MAJOR QUESTION**: Do you run those 4 commands EVERY time you work on the repo or just once in the beginning?

 Finally, create a branch matching your contribution, make your changes, and then commit and push:

 ```